-Natasha Mendonca is an award-winning filmmaker and interdisciplinary artist from Bombay, India.
-S/he holds a B.A from St. Xavier’s College, Bombay in Sociology and Anthropology and a Masters in Film and Video from the California Institute of the Arts.
+Natasha Mendonca is an award-winning filmmaker, electronic musician and interdisciplinary artist from Bombay, India.
+S/he holds a B.A from St. Xavier’s College, Bombay in Sociology and Anthropology and a Masters in Film, Video & Sound from the California Institute of the Arts.

-S/he works with 16mm film, video, sound, photography and performance around themes of food, gender, sexuality, censorship & music.
+S/he works with 16mm film, video, sound, photography and performance around themes of food, gender & music.
 S/he also works as a curator, educator and has co-founded the Black Mamba project along with musician Suman Sridhar – http://goo.gl/jxi6gp

 Her work has shown at the Museum of Modern Art PS1, (USA), Centre Pompidou (France), Tate Modern (U.K), Instituto Tomie Ohtake (Brazil), Los Angeles County Museum, (USA), Kochi Muziris Biennale, India Art Fair, NGBK (Germany), Locarno Film Festival among others.

 Her film Jan Villa, won the Tiger award at The International Film Festival Rotterdam 2011, the Ken Burns award for the Best film of the festival at the Ann Arbor Film Festival 2011, A residency award at the Southern Panoramas competition, Video Brazil 2011 and the Adolfas Mekas award for the Best film of the festival, Experimenta, India 2011.